Columbus Pump House

 The Columbus Pump House, which is also known as the Columbus Power House and the Senior Center, was designed by the architect Harrison Albright and completed in 1903.
-It stands on the banks of the East Fork of the White River at the foot of Second Street in Columbus, Indiana, USA.
+It stands on the banks of the East Fork of the White River at the foot of Second Street in Columbus, Indiana, US.
 From 1903 to 1951, it was the city's water works and pumped water from the river for domestic use.
 It also produced electricity for the city's street lighting.
 The city sold the property in 1952 and it was renovated to become Southern Machine Company.
 With a 1976 renovation it became the "Senior Center", which used the building until 2011, and in 2016, it was renovated to become a restaurant for the Upland Brewing Company.

 History

 The first pumping station for the city water works was built on this site in 1871 at a cost of $54,000 and contained a set of large water pumps made by Holly Manufacturing Company in Buffalo, New York that could pump up to 3,000,000 gallons of water per day.
 Residents of Columbus called this structure "the Holly Works".